abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Rather than going *back* to values, we went *full circle* and discovered that values are just convenient way to draw arrows.

-Simply-typed Lambda calculus is a cartesian closed category
+### Simply-typed Lambda calculus is a cartesian closed category
----

 If we view types as objects and arrows and values as morphisms, the entire type theory/type system can be viewed as a category.
 Let's talk a bit about the specific type theory that we studied --- the Lambda Calculus.
-Here we also can remember what we studied in the prev chapter.
+Here we also can remember what we studied in the previous chapter.

 > Joachim Lambek established that, Simply-typed lambda calculus corresponds to exactly the type of category that also correspond to intuitionistic logic -- Cartesian Closed Category.

-Untyped lambda calculus is a monoid
+### Untyped lambda calculus is a monoid
----

 And *untyped* Lambda Calculus? it corresponds to Cartesian Closed Monoids (C-monoids for short).

-Polymorphic Lambda calculus is...
+### Polymorphic Lambda calculus is...
----

 We established that value-level arrows correspond to morphisms in the category of the type system.
 But what about *type-level arrows* (AKA polymorphic types)?